kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-14-deploying-the-website.md

 title: "Introduction to Gulp.js 14: Deploying the Website with Rsync"
 author: Stefan Imhoff
 date: 2014-10-31T08:00:00+02:00
-description: "The ultimative tutorial and guide for Gulp.js: How to deploy your website with rsync to your server."
+description: "The ultimate tutorial and guide for Gulp.js: How to deploy your website with rsync to your server."
 tags:
   - code
 series:
   - gulp
 ---

 This is the 14th of my series _Introduction to Gulp.js_.
-Today I will write a task to sync the files of my Jekyll site to my webserver.
+Today I will write a task to sync the files of my Jekyll site to my web server.

 ## Deploying the Website

-There are a lot of possibilities to get a website on the server.
+There are plenty of possibilities to get a website on the server.
 You may use FTP, SFTP, SCP, SCP2, Rsync, or Git.
 I use Rsync because it’s fast and easy to use.

 I write another task as an entry point: `deploy`